Swethapriya/All-about-smileys/EmotionPrediction.md

 2) Tagging each of them with the basic emotions.
 3) Test on various data samples from songs, emails, tweets, novel passages etc.,
 4) Furthur improvement

+Prob 1&2:

+Using twitter and hashtags of the basic emotions happy,anger,fear,disgust,surprise,sadness and their variations(?) and pos tagging for the procurement of the dictionary.
+And we use the hashtags used as the tags to the words.